bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Immediate tasks needed
 * Have separate candidate environment.
     * https://medium.com/@wolovim/deploying-create-react-app-to-s3-or-cloudfront-48dae4ce0af
-* Rename environment variable as staging environment, to include both candidate and delivery.
+* Move delivery and candidate to different ports.
-* Deploy gatsby to candidate, webpack to delivery for now.
+* Deploy gatsby to candidate, webpack to delivery.

-# Bugs
+# Bugs while production hasn't changed.
 * Figure out why window resizing timeout seems to have regressed.
 * PT Sans Italic is small?
 * GA not initialising again?
+* Switching between songs in local is slow, not as slow in staging

 # Audit
 * Make sure all presences are properly behind or in front as appropriate.